Codender1010/quackoverflow/README.md

 ## Information

-This is a replica of the Quack Overflow feature that was briefly added during April Fools in 2018.
+This repository is a replica of the Quack Overflow feature that was briefly added during April Fools in 2018.